 Glacier’s July ’96 debut was pushed back until September because Lloyd remembers Eric Bischoff not entirely happy with the vignettes and, of course, the coinciding formation of the nWo.

 “Nobody understood that the nWo was going to change the f***ing business,” Page later acknowledged.
 “We knew it would be great.
-We knew we’d be able to stick it to the WWE at the time, but we didn’t know it would do what it did.
+We knew we could stick it to the WWE at the time, but we didn’t know it would do what it did.
 It eclipsed everything.”

 Legal Threats: Similarities between Glacier and Sub-Zero from Mortal Kombat Causes Problems